Canon 1D X Mark II vs M100

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the M100 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the M100 followed on from the Canon M10.
+Both the 1DX Mark II and the M100 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon M100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.